dumith-eranga/talks/tdd-why-bother/content.md

 Credit : [Eric Elliott](https://medium.com/javascript-scene/testing-software-what-is-tdd-459b2145405c)

 # Advantages of practicing TDD
+- *-- slide --*
 - Incremental & Iterative Development
     - Look at the steps
         - iterate between stages
         - incrementally add code
     - As suggested by Agile Software Development methodologies
+    - force you to work in small iterations
+        - one requirement at a time
+        - as-needed basis

 - Change / Refactoring with confidence
     - self testing code